daji88/Motion_Detection_Project/README.md

-# Motion_Detection_Project

-#This project covers a basic motion detection program which you can use on your computer or Raspberry Pi.
+#This project covers a basic motion detection program that you can use on your computer or Raspberry Pi.

 #It is based on Python.

-#The program has capabilities such as detect objects in the field of view, mark their timesampts, save it to a .CSV file & also plot a graph using Bokeh.
+#The program has capabilities such as detecting objects in the field of view, marking their timestamps, saving it to a .CSV file & also plotting a graph using Bokeh.

 #This is my Fourth project.
 My next project will be about statistical data analysis in Python.